wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/introduction.rst

 .. image:: images/vscode-desktop-support-manual.png
-   :alt: Manually enabling desktop support through VSCode command-palette
+   :alt: Manually enabling desktop support through VS Code command-palette

 Desktop support can also be enabled by manually editing your ``build.gradle`` file located at the root of your robot project.
 Simply change ``includeDesktopSupport = false`` to ``includeDesktopSupport = true``